 In other words, every time when a Task is designed, loaded, or its state is changed, we had better make sure whether we would like enabled or disabled at a particular moment.
 Remember, the state of a Task can be changed in various simple ways, such as:

-Upon Automation Workshop service startup, it reads all Tasks into computer memory.
-Enabled Tasks are activated according to Run As settings which specify whether and from which user account (with what credentials) the Task will be executed both if user is logged in or if user is logged off at the moment of Task execution.
+Upon Automation Workshop Service startup, it reads all Tasks into computer memory.
+Enabled Tasks are activated according to Run As and Schedule settings, which specify whether and from which user account (with what credentials) the Task will be executed both if user is logged in or if user is logged off at the moment of Task execution.

 For example, you can choose among Task execution scenarios like these and others:

 - Run Task in SYSTEM account both when user is logged in and when no user is logged on.

 - Run Task with credentials of particular user only if no user is currently logged on.

 - Run Task with credentials of particular user only if some user is currently logged in and with credentials of some other user if no user is logged on.

 - Run Task with credentials of currently logged user and do not run Task when no user is logged on.